Bolza-like surfaces in the Thurston set: Introduction

 \section{Introduction}

 Let $\mathcal{T}_g$ denote the Teichm\"uller space of a closed orientable surface $S_g$ of genus $g$.
-The systole function $\sys : \mathcal{T}_g \to \R, g \geq 2$ is defined on the Teichm\"uller space and for a hyperbolic surface $X\in \mathcal{T}_g$, it outputs the length of a shortest non-trivial geodesic in $X$.
-A geodesic in the surface $X$ having length $\sys(X)$ is called a \emph{systolic geodesic}.
-Hyperbolic surfaces with filling set of systolic geodesics are of great interest due to Thurston's well known spine problem.
-A spine in the moduli space $\M$ is a deformation retract in $\M$ of minimal dimension.
-Thurston claimed that the set $\chi_g$ consisting of those hyperbolic surfaces with a filling set of systolic geodesics, called as Thurston set, is a spine in $\M$.
-He sketched the proof in \cite{thurstonspine} but unfortunately, the proof is incomplete.
+The systole function $\sys : \mathcal{T}_g \to \R, g \geq 2$, is defined on the Teichm\"uller space and for a hyperbolic surface $X\in \mathcal{T}_g$, it outputs the length of a shortest non-trivial geodesic in $X$.
+A closed geodesic in the surface $X$ having length $\sys(X)$ is called a \emph{systolic geodesic}.
+Hyperbolic surfaces with filling set of systolic geodesics are of great interest due to Thurston's well-known spine problem.
+A spine in the Teichm\"uller space $\mathcal{T}_g$ is a mapping class group equivariant deformation retract in $\mathcal{T}_g$ of minimal dimension.
+Thurston claimed that the set $\chi_g$ consisting of those hyperbolic surfaces with a filling set of systolic geodesics, called as Thurston set, is a spine in $\mathcal{T}_g$.
+He sketched a proof in \cite{thurstonspine} but unfortunately, the proof is incomplete.
 Even finding elements of the set $\chi_g$ is a challenging problem.
 Anderson-Parlier-Pettet (see Theorem 3 \cite{anderson2011small}) have shown that if the systolic geodesics fill a closed hyperbolic surface of genus $g$ then it contains at least $\pi \sqrt{g(g-1)}/\log{(4g-2)}$ systolic geodesics.
 The authors further constructed hyperbolic surfaces of genus $g$ with $2g+2$ systolic geodesics and showed that any $2g$ of these geodesics are sufficient to fill the surface.
 In \cite{anderson6146relative}, the authors constructed a sequence of surfaces $S_{g_k}$ in the Thurston set $\chi_{g_k}$ with large Bers constant, where $g_k$ is large enough.
-Later, B. Sanki \cite{MR3877282} has constructed hyperbolic surfaces with $2g$ systolic geodesics and he also introduces an systolic length increasing deformation in the moduli space.
-More recently, Bourque~\cite{bourque2022dimension}, Mathieu~\cite{mathieu2023estimating}) has studied the dimension of the set $\chi_g$.
+Later, B. Sanki \cite{MR3877282} has constructed hyperbolic surfaces with $2g$ systolic geodesics and he also introduces a systolic length increasing deformation in the moduli space.
+More recently, Bourque~\cite{bourque2022dimension}, Mathieu~\cite{mathieu2023estimating}) have studied the dimension of the set $\chi_g$.